jwoehr/qisjob/README.md

 The `qisjob` script works by instancing an object of the class `qisjob.QisJob`.

-You can use an object instance of the class `qisjob.QisJob` in your own program and feed it a string of OPENQASM2.0 source code via the `qasm_src=` kwarg.
+You can use an object instance of the class `qisjob.QisJob` in your own program for its utility functions or the execute experiments on real quantum hardware and/or simulators either using OpenQASM source or Qiskit `QuantumCircuit` source code.

 ### `QisJob` Documentation

-The `qisjob.QisJob` object that underlies the `qisjob` script can be used in your own programs.

-That object has many args/kwargs.
+The `qisjob.QisJob` object that underlies the `qisjob` script that can be used in your own programs has many args/kwargs.

 The documentation for `qisjob.QisJob` is installed with the module in the site library's `share/doc`.